Additional Costs 💸

 We want every guest to be free to explore and discover the amazing places we visit at their own leisure.
 As a result, there are some additional costs on the event, which we have estimated for here.

 Yacht Insurance and Security Deposit ⛵

-Please note, security deposits in Sardinia must be paid in cash (EUR) or by card (EUR).
+Please note, security deposits in Sardinia must be paid by card (EUR).